AmirShitrit/L21/PROMPTS.md

 ## Prompt 6
 encapsulate the splitting logic in a separate function in a new file and import it into the main @split_iris.py file.
 Then rename the main file to main.py.

+## Prompt 7
+In a new file, write a function that trains a classification model, based on the 3 groups of irises, using Naive Bayes with ONLY NumPy.